 WHERE TO STAY

 Brussels has plenty of places to call home during your stay and there are 2 that I especially enjoyed.
 Both are in prime locations that provide exceptional service, modern amenities and comfort.
 The first is Hotel Amigo, located next to the Grand Place at rue de l'Amigo 1.
 This elegant red brick hotel is a short walk from the iconic Manneken Pis statue and the Royal Museums of Fine Arts.
 Stylishly designed digs feature marble bathrooms, flat screen TVs and free WiFi, plus city or courtyard views.
 Upgraded rooms add seating areas, minibars and chocolates along with Magritte prints and framed Tintin figurines.
 Other amenities include a stately bar and a refined restaurant.

-Brussels is brimming with charm, history, culture and fantastic food.
-It treated me very well and I look forward to returning.
+Brussels is brimming with charm, history, culture, art and fantastic food.
+It treated me well and I look forward to returning.